 Dehydroepiandrosterone (DHEA) and its sulphate DHEAS are the most abundant circulating sex steroid hormones in women, providing a large precursor reservoir for the intracellular production of androgens and oestrogens in non-reproductive tissues.
 Levels of DHEA and DHEAS decline with age.
-It has been proposed that restoring the circulating levels of these steroids to those found in young people may have anti-ageing effects and improve wellbeing and sexual function.
+It has been proposed that restoring the circulating levels of these steroids to those found in young people may have anti-aging effects and improve well-being and sexual function.
 (3)

 Dehydroepiandrosterone (DHEA) is an abundant circulating androgen precursor preferentially produced by the adrenal glands.
 DHEA has been shown to exert its effects via downstream conversion to sex steroid hormones, neuromodulation, improvement in endothelial cell function, and possibly by acting on a cell membrane-bound receptor.
 Low levels of circulating DHEA have been demonstrated in women with diminished libido and other symptoms of sexual dysfunction.
 (6)

 Dehydroepiandrosterone (DHEA) and its ester dehydroepiandrosterone sulphate (DHEAS) are produced by the adrenal glands.
 These hormones are inactive precursors that are transformed into active sex steroids in peripheral target tissues.
 After a peak in early adulthood, there is a marked decrease in plasma concentrations throughout adult life.
 These hormones are thought to affect mood and well-being, have neurosteroid effects and may influence the immune system.
 (7)